turonn/parseTXT-ruby/README.md

     <ul>
       <li>User wants to run program from command line - the <a src="https://github.com/turonn/parseTXT-rails" target="_blank">rails app</a> I orriginally made for this solution is <em>too</em> overkill.</li>
       <li>The user will import the correct file type and format.</li>
-      <li>The user will not make any typos, have any name variants, or time variations.</li>
+      <li>The user will not make any typos, have any name variants that reference the same driver or the same name to reference different drivers.</li>
+      <li>Drivers wont drive past midnight and they can't drive a negative distance.</li>
+      <li>Trips will not be logged without a corresponding Driver being added</li>
       <li>Everything will appear exactly as presented in the problem statement</li>
     </ul>
   </p>